FrankDocu/Lichess-Development-Onboarding/translation_context.md

 %s to %s minutes=%s, in both cases, is the number of minutes.
 Ticking this checkbox means that games that last certain predefined amounts (e.g. Blitz is 3 to 8 minutes) will show up in the list of games.
 The sentence appears in the "Filter games" menu, which can be accessed through the "Play" page (http://lichess.org).

-Text is too short.=
+Text is too short.=Error message that indicates the text put in the form is too short.
+Appears in forms around the site of all kinds, including registration and team creation.

-Text is too long.=
+Text is too long.=Error message that indicates the text put in the form is too long.
+Appears in forms around the site of all kinds, including registration and team creation.

 Required.=